Coding Intro

 Prerequisite

-This lesson assumes you have completed the system setup as shown on the main .NET C# Page or Python page.
+This lesson assumes you have completed the system setup as shown on the main .NET C# Page, Python page or JavaScript page.

 Objective

-This lesson is a quick introduction to C# and Python.
-You can ignore the language you are not interested in learning but seeing both is a good way to understand the differences between coding languages.
+This lesson is a quick introduction to C#, Python, and JS.
+You can ignore the language you are not interested in learning but seeing them all is a good way to understand the differences between coding languages.

 Case Sensitive

-Both C# and Python are case-sensitive like most coding languages, but what does that mean?!
-This means the language cares greatly on how things are spelled.
+C#, Python, and JS are case-sensitive like most coding languages, but what does that mean?!
+This means the language cares greatly about how things are spelled.
 For example, pRint() and Print() are not the same.

 Comments

-A comment is a group of words or sentences we can add to our code that don’t affect how it runs.
+A comment is a group of words or sentences we can add to our code that doesn’t affect how it runs.
 The computer will ignore the comment and run the code only.
 We use comments to tell us what’s happening in the code we’ve written or how something is done so others can understand the code we’re creating.
-C# uses // to start comments, where Python uses # to start a comment.
+C# and JS use // to start comments, whereas Python uses # to start a comment.

 Comments can also be useful for testing different sections of code by commenting and uncommenting lines and viewing the results.